canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

   be used.
 * We recommend using static IP configuration.

-The [two-node-ha.sh script] automates most operations related to the 2-node HA scenario and is included in the snap.
+The [two-node-ha.sh script] automates most operations related to the two-node HA scenario and is included in the snap.

 The first step is to install the required packages: